 In situations when a parent is unable to care for their child, a grandparent might find themselves as the primary carer of their grandchildren.
 This may occur through an informal agreement between the parent and grandparent, or because there are protective concerns and the child has been removed by child protection services.

-A formal agreement to Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. the care arrangement may be needed for the purposes of seeking financial assistance, enrolling the child into school or consenting to medical treatment.
+A formal agreement to evidence the care arrangement may be needed for the purposes of seeking financial assistance, enrolling the child into school or consenting to medical treatment.

 A parenting plan may be altered by agreement but will be unenforceable in the event of noncompliance.
 A parenting plan may be relevant to any future application for parenting orders.